CCSP exam details and process [updated 2022]

 - Any form of ID on the primary ID list

-You should note that the instances where a credit card is mentioned means that it can only be used as long as it contains both your photo and a signature.
+You should note that you can use a credit card only if it contains your photo and a signature.
 Your credit card can be used as your secondary ID as long as your signature is on it and it isn’t expired.
 Major credit cards, department store and gasoline credit cards qualify.

 Arrival time for the exam

-Getting to the examination center early enough is important, as you will have extra time to familiarize yourself with the environment and get yourself into the exam mood.
-The CCSP exam requires that you arrive at the examination center at least 30 minutes before the start of the exam.
+Getting to the examination center early enough is important, so you will have extra time to familiarize yourself with the environment and get into the exam mood.
+You must arrive at the examination center at least 30 minutes before the start of the exam.

 Policies on rescheduling, late arrivals and cancellations

-In the event that you arrive 15 minutes after the exam has begun, you will be considered late.
+If you arrive 15 minutes after the exam has begun, you will be considered late.
 In this case, you may forfeit your assigned seat.
-It is, however, up to the test center to decide whether or not to allow you to take the exam without affecting others’ start times.
-Pearson VUE understands that sometimes unavoidable circumstances may lead to you getting late; they will thus make all possible attempts to accommodate you if you are late, but if all attempts fail you then will be turned away.
+It is, however, up to the test center to decide whether to allow you to take the exam without affecting others’ start times.
+Pearson VUE understands that sometimes unavoidable circumstances may lead to you getting late; they will thus make all possible attempts to accommodate you but, if all attempts fail, you will be turned away.
 Under those circumstances, your results will read within the system as a no-show.
 You will have to forfeit your exam fee.

-In order for you to cancel or reschedule your exam, you need to contact Pearson VUE either online at least 48 hours prior to your exam or by phone at least 24 hours before your exam.
-There are charges that you will incur.
+To cancel or reschedule your exam, you need to contact Pearson VUE online at least 48 hours before or by phone at least 24 hours before your exam.
 Pearson VUE will charge $50 as a reschedule fee and a cancellation fee of $100.

 You failed the test.
 When can you retake the CCSP?

-Pearson VUE will grant you a chance to retake your failed exam.
-You can sit the exam up to three times in a 12-month period.
-However, some candidates may still be unable to pass the exam even after retaking it.
-The following are the rules that concern retaking of exams:
+Pearson VUE will allow you to retake your failed exam.
+You can sit the exam up to four times in a 12-month period.
+Here are the rules for retaking the exam:

-- If you don’t pass a third time, you can retest after 180 days from your most recent exam attempt
+- If you don’t pass a third time, and for all subsequent retakes, you can retest after 90 days from your most recent exam attempt.

-You should also note that every exam take is full price, regardless of whether it’s a retake or a first-time take.
+You should also note that every exam take costs the full price, whether it’s a retake or a first-time take.

-What is the current cost of taking the CCSP exam?
+What does it cost to take the CCSP exam?

-The exam is currently priced at USD $599.
+The exam is priced at U.S. $599.
+Currencies will vary by country.

 Exam scoring: what does it take to pass the CCSP exam?

-After reading the article, we hope that most of the questions that you had concerning the CCSP exam have been addressed.
-It’s not possible to answer all possible questions in just one article, so we have picked the most common questions that aspiring candidates always often find themselves trying to find answers to.
-We encourage you to visit the community forum here, where more questions are addressed.
+After reading this article, we hope that most of your questions about the CCSP exam have been addressed.
+It’s impossible to answer all possible questions in just one article, so we have picked the most common questions from aspiring candidates.
+We encourage you to visit the (ISC)² community forum or TechExams’ community forum, where more questions are addressed.
 Good luck with your exam!